ELJarzynski/ScrumTable/README.md

 # Dziarski Scrum
-This is Scrum Table is a web application built with Django for the backend and Vue.js for the frontend.
+This is Scrum Table, a web application built with Django for the backend and Vue.js for the frontend.
 The app is containerized using Docker, making it easy to deploy and start.